janosszabo87/hello-world/README.md

 # hello-world
-Just a repository for practice
+Just a repository for practice.
+This is an edited version of the readme file.